 Integral Yoga Institute.
 227 West 13th St. Nonprofit institute dedicated to the practice and teaching of Integral Yoga that facilitates an easeful body, peace of mind, useful life and realization of one’s true self.
-Single class: $17; 10 card class: $150, plus weekly, monthly and yearly plans.
-Beginners can try a free 1 hour and 45 minute introductory class on Sundays at 3:15 p.m.
+Single class: $20; $5 off discounts for seniors over 65, veterans, and the unemployed.
 There’s also a yoga class for arthritis and chronic pain.
-Discounts for seniors over 65 and community classes for $5.
 Wellness spa with a variety of services including acupuncture, Reiki and Shiatsu.

 YogaWorks.
 Locations on Westside, Eastside, Union Square, Soho, Brooklyn Heights, and Westchester.
 A diverse array of yoga styles; signature classes paced from moderate to vigorous; special programs for beginners, rewards program.

-Yoga Vida.Three locations: 666 Broadway, 99 University Place, and 55 Prospect St., Brooklyn.
+Yoga Vida.Three locations: 666 Broadway, 99 University Place, and 55 Prospect St., Brooklyn (some may be closed).
 Co-founded by Hilaria Baldwin.
 Method connects purposeful movement with conscious breath; classes designed to be accessible and inclusive.
 Basic, flow and meditation classes for different levels, some with live music or candlelight.
-Drop in class: $18; 5 classes: $85; 10 classes: $150.
-First visit package: $20 for two weeks of unlimited yoga plus one free mat and towel rental.
 Discounts for seniors over 65.

 Asphalt Green.
 555 East 90th St. and 212 North End Ave., Battery Park City.
 Variety of yoga classes, including Vinyasa, Hatha, Himalayan and more.
 Free for members.
-Day pass for non-members is $35; seniors $20.
+Each class is $15.
+Make reservations two weeks in advance.
 Private lessons also available.
-Similar programs at the Battery City location.

 Saltonstall Studio.
 17 E. 16th St. Therapeutic classes, including one for osteoporosis.
-Regular class: $20, special class: $25.
+Email for prices.
 Series of four or ten classes available.
 Private lessons also offered.